Is Alpaca Wool Sustainable?

 Even during the washing process, only mild or natural detergents are used.
 The alpaca fiber can be damaged when a harsh detergent is used for washing.
 Therefore, only mild treatment is required during the production process.
 Of course, milder detergents are better for the environment than harsh, chemical ones.

 The alpaca fiber comes naturally in 22 colors (or 24 depending on who you ask).
 With such a broad variety of colors, you would expect the wool doesn’t need to be dyed to get more color variations than that.
 However, alpaca wool actually does respond very well to dying, because of it’s scale-like structure, and gives dyed wool a beautiful, glossy shine.
+This also results in less water needed for the dying process!

 Keep in mind that not all types of dye are naturally made and producers might use industrial dye to add color to its yarn.
 There is also extra water needed for the dying process, and another round of washing after dying to remove excess color.